BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/data_quality_obs_procedurelog.md

 ## Monthly Pattern of Unpaid Procedures

-**Observation**: While December has the highest count of unpaid procedures (448), there is a consistent pattern of unpaid procedures throughout the year, including early months (January: 172, February: 139, March: 161).
+**Observation**: While December has the highest count of unpaid procedures (339), there is a consistent pattern of unpaid procedures throughout the year, including early months (January: 155, February: 121, March: 147).

 **Impact**: The presence of unpaid procedures across all months, not just recent ones, indicates systemic issues beyond normal billing cycles.

-**Recommendation**: Prioritize investigation of unpaid procedures from January-June 2024, as these have aged beyond typical payment cycles and represent $314,742.50 in potential collectible revenue.
+**Recommendation**: Prioritize investigation of unpaid procedures from January-June 2024, as these have aged beyond typical payment cycles and represent $300,353.50 in potential collectible revenue.

+## Extreme Unpaid Fee Value Anomalies

+**Observation**: Some months contain extremely high unpaid fee values that skew the distribution:
+- April has an unpaid procedure fee of $17,500
+- June has an unpaid procedure fee of $14,140
+- October has two unpaid procedures of $9,000 each

+**Impact**: These outliers represent over $49,640 in high-value uncollected revenue and may indicate special cases or data entry errors.

+**Recommendation**: Investigate these specific high-value unpaid procedures as they may represent priority collection opportunities or data quality issues.

+## Monthly Unpaid Fee Distribution

+**Observation**: The distribution of unpaid fees varies significantly by month:
+- March and April have the highest average unpaid fees ($406.12 and $560.31)
+- September has the lowest average unpaid fee ($162.08)
+- High-value procedure counts (≥$1,000) vary from 5-37 per month

+**Impact**: These patterns suggest either data quality issues in certain months or potential seasonality in high-value procedure payment processing.

+**Recommendation**: Compare monthly unpaid patterns against staffing changes, system updates, or operational changes that might explain these variations.

+## High-Value Unpaid Concentration in March

+**Observation**: March contains 37 high-value unpaid procedures (≥$1,000), more than twice the monthly average and representing 22.7% of all high-value unpaid procedures for the year.

+**Impact**: This anomalous concentration suggests either a systemic issue specific to March or a possible batch processing failure.

+**Recommendation**: Conduct detailed audit of March's high-value procedures to identify potential patterns in provider, procedure type, or insurance carrier that might explain this concentration.

 ## December Performance Anomaly